-If you would like to see a reliable, comprehensive list of departments in your field not using the GRE, consider starting and sharing spreadsheet (you will see links on this site to spreadsheets in English, BioMed).
+If you are faculty and would like to see a reliable, comprehensive list of departments in your field not using the GRE, consider starting and sharing a spreadsheet (you will see links on this site to spreadsheets in English, BioMed).

 Applicants should confirm information on this site by consulting department websites themselves.
 A number of departments do not require GRE scores but signal that they are nevertheless helpful and in some cases necessary in order for applicants to be considered for campus-wide fellowship awards.
 Consult the section of a department’s website dedicated to applying to the PhD program to learn more, and email the department’s grad admissions staff if their policy re GREs is not clear.